jondashkyle/project-starterkit/readme.md

 - **views** connect directly to the router
 - **model** contains your state, reducers, etc…
 - **design** is anything global to design, such as gr8, webfonts, etc…

+### /public

+this is all static. if there is anything which needs to be dynamic, i’ll create a JSON endpoint to populate state spererately from this build, most oftentimes using an installation of [kirby](https://getkirby.com/).

 ## installation